 For more information about expungements in Kentucky, visit the Kentucky Court of Justice.

 Do you have a conviction eligible for expungement?
-For a free evaluation of your case and further information, contact email@example.com.
+For a free evaluation of your case and further information, contact the law office of Bryant Law Center at: email@example.com.